-CLASS ELEVEN-FEBRUARY 20, 2013-FINDING THE ESSENCE OF YOUR STORY
+CLASS ELEVEN - FEBRUARY 19, 2014 - FINDING THE ESSENCE OF YOUR STORY

-Students learn how to find the essence of their story utilizing the telegram exercise, a novel concept of story telling developed by Katherine James and Allan Blumenfield, California actors who have helped many trial lawyers become more effective advocates in their advance workshops they put on all over the country.
-As part of this exercise, we work more on the essential of eye contact.
+Students learn how to find the essence of their story utilizing the telegram exercise, a novel concept of storytelling developed by Katherine James and Allan Blumenfield, California actors who have helped many trial lawyers become more effective advocates in their advance workshops they put on all over the country.
+As part of the exercise, we work more on the essential of eye contact.
 We will talk about how to put together a trial notebook.
-I present the concept and principles of organizational structure for an opening statement and why where the speaker begins the story is so critical.
+I present the concept and principles of organizational structure for an opening statement and where the speaker begins the story is so critical.